 - Have you ever cursed your children out of frustration or ego?
-If you have had it, then don’t blame them for the time they are facing in their life, which you think is not favorable to even having their deserved abundance in life.
+If you did, stop blaming them for the difficult times they are facing now.
+It deprives them of receiving the abundance they deserve in their life.

-Has your behavior ever made them feel like they are adopted, not loved, valued, or maybe unwanted?
+- Did you ever make them feel like they are adopted, not loved, valued, or unwanted?

-The rule of the universe remains the same for all of us, no matter if we are parents or children.
-If you give a lack of love, lack of abundance, lack of happiness, lack of confidence and beliefs, lack of understanding and support, then this is what with the rule of three you get back amplified.
+The rule of the universe remains the same for all of us.
+It does not matter if we are parents or children.
+If you give a lack of love, abundance, happiness, limiting beliefs, and lack understanding and support, you receive it back amplified.
+The Law of three would work on its own.

-If your focus is not on "pure love", then you will only amplify what you gave out to this world or the universe.
-If you are biased, even when blessing someone, your energies and intentions will reflect on the other person.
-No matter what you say, your energies will be caught by the other person through the vibration you send to them.
+If your focus is not on pure love, you will only amplify what you gave to this world or the universe.
+If you are biased even while blessing someone, your energies and intentions will reflect on the other person.
+No matter what you say, your energy and intentions get sensed by the other person through the vibration you send to them.

 What can you do as a parent to heal your relationship with your children?